moconnell/yolo/README.md

 e.g. a setting of 0.618 would place the limit price for a buy order at the best bid price + 61.8% of the current bid-ask spread; conversely for a sell it would be the lowest ask price - 61.8% of the current bid-ask spread.

-Limit price is specified must be divisible by the intrument price step i.e. in the case where the spread equals the minimum price increment, an order will be submitted that matches the current best bid or ask price.
+Limit price must be divisible by the intrument price step i.e. in the case where the spread equals the minimum price increment, an order will be submitted that matches the current best bid or ask price.

 #### Ftx/PostOnly